 Washers with an “impeller” or wash plate rather than an “agitator” up the middle allow easy use with basket inserts and require less modification.

 Some washing machines have an agitator that can be removed, providing enough clearance above the drive shaft for using a basket insert.
-But, some driveshafts stick-up too far which prohibits the use of a basket!
+We’ve observed that machines with a stainless drum with an agitator are easily removed but those with ceramic/painted drums have driveshafts that stick-up too far which prohibits the use of a basket.

 Start with a new clean washer.
 It is tempting to use the free, used washing machine you found on the roadside.
 But, remember, you are washing salad that people put in their mouth, so these machines need to be kept extremely clean.
 Because of this, we also recommend using a basket insert to spin your greens over directly placing them in the drum, or using a laundry bag.
 This makes the basket (which is easier to keep clean) the primary food contact surface and not the components of the spinner.

 Whether you’re starting with a new washer or performing maintenance on your existing one, this next tip will ensure you are minimizing harborage points for bacteria and foodborne pathogens.